-Year group Content 5 how pregnancy occurs i.e. when a sperm meets an egg and the fertilised egg settles into the lining of the womb, including IVF 6 identify the links between love, committed relationships and conception what sexual intercourse is, and how it can be one part of an intimate relationship between consenting adults
+Year group Content 5 how pregnancy occurs i.e. when a sperm meets an egg and the fertilised egg settles into the lining of the womb, including IVF identify the links between love, committed relationships and conception what sexual intercourse is, and how it can be one part of an intimate relationship between consenting adults 6 that pregnancy can be prevented with contraception about the responsibilities of being a parent or carer and how having a baby changes someone's life

 As part of statutory Health Education teaching, children will learn key facts about puberty and the menstrul cycle.
 This includes the reasons puberty takes place.
-Teachers will explain that some people in a safe and loving relationship may choose to have a baby, and during puberty your body becomes ready for that.
+Teachers will explain that some people in a safe and loving relationship may choose to have a baby, and during puberty your body become ready for that.
 The Year 5 science curriculum also covers sexual reproduction, including the interaction between sperm and egg cells from males and females to form an embryo.
 Any teaching about conception and childbirth beyond this is considered Sex Education content and will be delivered as set out in this policy.